 If your olive tree leaves tips are browning, that can mean your tree has been overfertilized or there is a buildup of fertilizer salts in the soil.

-Another reason is root damage or transplanting distress also prevents tree roots from doing their job and feeding all the parts of the olive tree.
+Root damage while transplanting or transplanting distress also prevents tree roots from doing their job and feeding all the parts of the olive tree.
 As a result, the olive leaf tip becomes brown and dies.

 There are many more pests that can harm your olive tree.
 So the most important first is to identify the pest and treat it accordingly.